hardik0899/ToasterLib/README.md

 Toasts are one of the favourite classes used in android..
 Therefore I made a library which depicts easy one line usage of Toast without importing in the projects in every class :)

-So for adding this to your project just follow these stepps :->
+So for adding this to your project just follow these steps :->

 Step 1.
 Add the JitPack repository to your build file.